jeremybatesDC/vueGridBaseballCard/README.md

 (offer previous 10 years but no fact footer)
 (offer 10 categories, but no career highlights section)

+- Years: Default to 2019, working backwards X (5) years.
+Could offer another "start year."
+Will have to think of easy way to give non-contiguous years without making it too easy for user to make typo... (they could default, and then each be over-rideable via a select menu or data-list or whatever)

+- Calculations and column stat type -- have user define what kind of stat it is (to make calculation in footer proedictable and logical -- if user wants to add up all the miles per hour, fine, but that can be an override of a sensible defualt)

 --> "Rookie" or "Single Year" option

 - Establish flow: